Federal & State False Claims Act/Whistleblower Protections Policy

 - Have possession, custody, or control of money or other property or on behalf of the State under a State health plan or State health program and knowingly deliver or cause to be delivered to the State less than all of that money or other property

-- Be authorized to make or deliver a receipt or other document certifying receipt of money or other property used or to be used by the State under a State health plan or program and intending to defraud the state or the Department make or deliver a receipt or document knowing that the information contained in the receipt or document is not true
+- Be authorized to make or deliver a receipt or other document certifying receipt of money or other property used or to be used by the State under a State health plan or program and intending to defraud the State or the Maryland Department of Health make or deliver a receipt or document knowing that the information contained in the receipt or document is not true

-- Buy or receive as a pledge of an obligation or debt publicly owned property from an officer, employee, or agent of a State health plan or a State health program who lawfully may not sell or pledge the property
+- Knowingly buy or receive as a pledge of an obligation or debt publicly owned property from an officer, employee, or agent of a State health plan or a State health program who lawfully may not sell or pledge the property

-- Make, use, or cause to be made or used, a false record or statement material to an obligation to pay or transmit money or other property to the State
+- Knowingly make, use, or cause to be made or used, a false record or statement material to an obligation to pay or transmit money or other property to the State

-- Conceal or knowingly and improperly avoid or decrease an obligation to pay or transmit money or other property to the State; or
+- Knowingly conceal or knowingly and improperly avoid or decrease an obligation to pay or transmit money or other property to the State; or

-- Make any other false or fraudulent claims against a State health plan or program
+- Knowingly make any other false or fraudulent claims against a State health plan or program

-- A person who is found to have violated the aforementioned subsection is subject to CMP (civil monetary penalties).
+- A person who is found to have violated the aforementioned subsection is subject to Civil Monetary Penalty.

 State False Health Claims Act

-Many states-Florida, Maryland, and many others-have enacted their own False Claim Act.
-For example, in Maryland, the Maryland False Health Claims Act (MDFCA) prohibits a person from, among other things, knowingly presenting or causing to be presented a false or fraudulent healthcare claim for payment.
-Unlike the federal law, the MDFCA specifically provides that a mistake or a negligent action that causes a false or fraudulent claim to be presented for payment is not a violation of the MDFCA.
-Also unlike The Federal False Claims Act, under the MDFCA, qui tam actions must be supported by the intervention of the Office of the Maryland Attorney General in order to proceed.
+In Maryland, the Maryland False Health Claims Act (MFHCA) prohibits a person from, among other things, knowingly presenting or causing to be presented a false or fraudulent healthcare claim for payment.
+The MFHCA specifically provides that a mistake or a negligent action that causes a false or fraudulent claim to be presented for payment is not a violation of the MFHCA.
+The Federal False Claims Act, under the MDFCA, qui tam actions must be supported by the intervention of the Office of the Maryland Attorney General in order to proceed.

 You are not required to report a possible false claims act violation to Johns Hopkins Health Plans or JHHSC first.
-You may report directly to the federal Department of Justice or to your state Attorney General.
+You may report directly to the federal Department of Justice, Civil Division Fraud Section or to the state Attorney General.

-Johns Hopkins Health Plans or JHHSC will not retaliate against you if you inform anyone of a possible false claims act violation.
+Johns Hopkins Health Plans or JHHSC will not retaliate against you for reporting anyone of a possible false claims act violation.

-Both the Federal and State Acts have Whistleblower Protections which prohibits retaliation against the reporter.
+Both the Federal and State False Claims Acts have Whistleblower Protections which prohibits retaliation against the reporter.

-Whistleblower, means an individual who exposes any kind of information or activity that alleges any violation of regulation, statute, contract, policy or unethical behavior that may be indicative of an individual or entity committing fraud, waste or abuse against the Medicaid program.
+Whistleblower refers to an individual who reports any kind of information or activity that alleges any violation of regulation, statute, contract, policy or unethical behavior that may be indicative of an individual or entity committing fraud, waste or abuse against a government program.

 Responsibility

-If you see something that is not right, or looks like one of the examples of a false claim discussed earlier, the JHHSC Corporate Compliance Office encourages you to:
+If you see something that is not right, or witness something that resembles one of the examples of a false claim discussed above, you are encouraged to:

 7231 Parkway Drive, Suite 100